Padmalatha

 Padmalatha is an Indian playback singer who was born in Chennai, India.
 She rose to her fame after the song "Kannale Kannale" from the movie Thani Oruvan topped the charts when the album released.
-She is best known for songs like "Kaadhale Kaadhale" and "Kannale Kannale" in Tamil.
-Her Telugu songs include "Pareshanuraaa", "Choosa Choosa", "Chali Gaali Chuudduu" and "Ghandhaari yaaro".
+She is best known for songs like "Kaadhale Kaadhale", "Kannale Kannale", "Adiye Azhagae" and "Aadaludan Paadalai Kettu" in Tamil.
+Her Telugu songs include "Pareshanuraaa", "Choosa Choosa", and "Chali Gaali Chuudduu".